How do I extend the rise time of my bread?

 Factors affecting rise time

 Years ago I saw "The Magic Christian", a marvelous, if somewhat cynical, comedy starring Peter Sellers as Sir Guy Grand, an insanely rich eccentric British member of the aristocracy, and Ringo Starr as Youngman Grand, a street person Sir Guy adopted to be his heir.
-At one point, the characters Peter Sellers and Ringo played were on a hunt with some hunters who were obsessing about the value of a "quick, clean kill".
-Without giving away too much, the characters Peter Sellers and Ringo played redefined the term "quick, clean kill" for the hunters.
+At one point, Sir Guy and Youngman Grand joined a duck hunt with a group of aristocratic English hunters who were obsessing about their shotguns and the value of a "quick, clean kill".
+Without giving away too much, Sir Guy and Youngman redefined the term "quick, clean kill" for the hunters.

-Sourdough bakers obsess about a "long, slow rise", and for good reason.
+Similarly, sourdough bakers obsess about a "long, slow rise" and for good reasons.
 We want to give the lactobacillus time to create the sourdough taste that we are working for, to give the bacteria time to create the acidity that helps preserve the bread and unlock some of the nutrients in the flour that would otherwise be unavailable.

 There is reason to believe that we'll do almost anything to achieve our goal.